alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 I'm sure there are plenty of
 professors who were (and maybe still are) pessimistic on neural nets and optimistic on SAT solvers.
-It's also often in the interest of authors to play up the strengths of their research.
+It's also often in the interest of authors to play up the strengths of their research for articles.

 Back to Go.
 I wasn't surprised because [DeepMind released a preprint of their previous Go paper on December 2014](http://arxiv.org/abs/1412.6564).